Cretin-Derham Hall High School: Theater

-Cretin-Derham Hall additionally has a theater program both in terms of co-curricular and extracurricular opportunities.
-The Cretin-Derham Hall theater department has achieved first place in the Minnesota State High School League One Act Competition although the school no longer participates.
+Cretin-Derham Hall has a both a co-curricular and an extracurricular theater program.
+The Cretin-Derham Hall theater department once won the Minnesota State High School League One Act Competition, but no longer participates.

-In the summer of 2005 the theater department was one of about 20 schools invited to perform at the Edinburgh Festival Fringe in Edinburgh, Scotland.
-This invitation was "based on their most recent bodies of work, awards, community involvement, philosophies, and recommendations."
+In 2005, the theater department was one of about 20 schools invited to perform at the Edinburgh Festival Fringe in Edinburgh, Scotland.
+The invitation was "based on their most recent bodies of work, awards, community involvement, philosophies, and recommendations".

-The spring musical of 2009, Crazy for You, won an Outstanding awards for Overall Production of a Musical, Performance by a Chorus Ensemble, Performance by a Dance Ensemble, and two for Performances in a Leading Role from Spotlight Musical Theatre Awards.
+The 2009 spring musical, Crazy for You, won an Outstanding awards for Overall Production of a Musical, Performance by a Chorus Ensemble, Performance by a Dance Ensemble, and two for Performances in a Leading Role from Spotlight Musical Theatre Awards.
 In addition, three Honorable Mentions were given to Performance in a Lead Role, Performance in a Supporting Role, and Performance in a Featured Role.